 When most avid gamers and gaming enthusiasts hear of the words “live streaming,” there’s one platform that often comes to their minds – Twitch.
 While most of these gamers also earn money from YouTube by uploading their gaming highlights, Twitch is also in the mix of how these gaming influencers earn their incomes.

 Twitch is the world’s leading live streaming platform that allows gamers to stream videos of themselves playing games and lets visitors to the site watch those videos in real-time.
-Twitch’s growth is kicking into high gear, and that escalation is a great opportunity for gamers to earn a real income from their favorite pastime.
+Twitch’s growth is kicking into high gear, and that escalation is a great side hustle opportunity for gamers to earn a real income from their favorite pastime.
 The following are the six ways you can make money on Twitch: